zicklag/docs-1/self-hosted/installation/plesk.md

 ```

-After that you can apply a snapshot by entering the following command to plesk:
+After that you can apply a snapshot by entering the following command to Plesk:

 ```sh
 apply-snapshot--noninteractive --filename=[file.yaml]